KonstantinPankratov/Dynamic-Sitemap-Generator-on-pure-PHP/README.md

 # PHP Sitemap Generator

+#### What does it can?

+* Create sitemap.xml or sitemap.xml.gz
-PHP Sitemap Generator Utility will help you to automatically create/update sitemap.xml or sitemap.xml.gz
+* Update sitemap.xml or sitemap.xml.gz
+* Update robots.txt

 ## Usage